hm-lang/core/proposals/README.md

 want to detect the problem and throw an error instead.
 Each container could hold an ID (e.g., a random u64), and the pointer could verify the ID before asking the container for the key (inside the pointer).
 If the container does not give the right ID, then the container was likely deleted.
 This wouldn't stop segfaults but it could stop the runtime from sourcing/modifying data from the wrong place.
+We can supply these for `debug` and `hardened` compilation targets.

 Containers of containers (and further nesting) require key arrays for the pointers.
 E.g., `MyMap["Ginger"][1]["Soup"]` would be a struct which contains `&MyMap`, plus the tuple `("Ginger", 1, "Soup")`.

+For performance optimization, we could have a `@noNewKeys` or `@fixedCount` annotation on a container class, so that passed-in arrays/maps are kept at the same size/count inside the function block.

 # grammar/syntax